gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 # Two types of data processing system: OLAP (online analytical processing) and OLTP (online transaction processing)

-MongoDB is primarily used for OLTP workloads due to its strengths in handling transactional operations and real-time data, it can also support some OLAP-style queries and analytics to a certain extent.

 ## What is OLTP (Online Transactional Processing)?

-- It is designed to handle day-to-day operational tasks, including simple lookups, retrieving, modifying individual records.
-For example, finding a customer id and retrieving their orders
+- It is designed to **handle day-to-day operational tasks**, including simple lookups, retrieving, modifying individual records.
+For example, finding a customer id and retrieving their orders.

-- It handles many updates, such as updating customer information or processing payments.
+- It **handles many updates, such as updating customer information or processing payments**.

-- It handles real-time transactions like online purchases or banking transactions.
-So, strong consistency is crucial to ensure data integrity.
+- It **handles real-time transactions like online purchases or banking transactions**.
+So, **strong consistency** is crucial to ensure data integrity.

 ## What is OLAP (Online Analytical Processing)?

-- It is designed to perform complex analytical queries and generating reports to support decision-making processes.
+- It is designed to **perform complex analytical queries and generating reports to support decision-making processes**.

 - It involves operations such as aggregations, joins on large data sets.
 For example, calculating total revenue by stores, product, clerk, or date range.
-However, it does not handle direct updates.
+However, **it does not handle direct updates**.

-- It focuses on providing fast query response times rather then data integrity.
+- It **focuses on providing fast query response times** rather then data integrity.

 # CAP theorem and its implications for selecting a NoSQL database